bd-j/forcepho/demo/README.md

 Simulated data
 ----
 These demos run on _simulated_ data, which were generated using a detailed NIRCAM image simulator, Guitarra.
-Thus it includes dead pixels, cosmic rays, etc.
+Thus it includes dead pixels, cosmic rays, Poisson noise etc.

 * `demo_sim_pointsource.py` Single point source with multi-Gaussian PSF, fit to single-exposure simulated F090W data.
 Useful for checking model performance on "real" data with known inputs.